delvianv/delvianv/README.md

 ## About me

-**I'm a software developer specialising in making beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt.
-I also have experience in making web and mobile apps for iOS and Android using Django and JavaScript with React and React Native.**
+**I'm a software developer specialising in building beautiful cross-platform desktop apps for Windows, macOS, and Linux using Python and Qt.
+I also have experience in building web and mobile apps for iOS and Android using Django and JavaScript with React and React Native.**

-_My work experience for the past 18 years is a combination of hardware and software roles.
-Highlights in my career include making apps for a financial service company, programming automation systems, and maintaining communication equipment for the SA Air Force._
+_My work experience for the past 20 years is a combination of software and hardware roles.
+Highlights in my career include building apps for a financial service company, programming automation systems, and maintaining communication equipment for the SA Air Force._

 **I enjoy learning**

 I'm a self-taught programmer with many years of experience.
 I learned programming from library books in 1998 when I was 12 years old, long before the Internet became the resource it is today.
-I made my first real app, a complete point-of-sale system, when I graduated from high school.
+I built my first real app, a point-of-sale system, when I graduated from high school.

+**I like solving problems**

+One of the things I like about programming is being able to build something out of nothing, but I like the satisfaction of solving difficult problems even more.

 **I have a rare combination of skills**